Why is Snapchat not working and what is 'please check your connection and try again' issue?

-Snapchat issues today: Why is Snapchat not working and why my friends' Bitmoji disappeared from Snapchat
+Snapchat issues: Why was Snapchat not working and why did my friends' Bitmoji disappear from Snapchat

 Snapchat addressed the issues users were facing after a couple of hours.